 Most of us will feel stressed at some point.
-It might only be every once in a while, but for some it can be a daily feeling.
+It might only be every once in a while, but for some, it can be a daily feeling.
 Some people even find stress helpful or motivating.
-For most however, it is a troubling feeling and at times hard to know how to get out of it.
-Here we will discuss what stress is, and some tips on things you can do to help relieve that feeling.
+For most, however, it is a troubling feeling and at times hard to know how to get out of it.
+Here we will discuss what stress is, and some tips on things you can do to help relieve that feeling with stress management.

 What Is Stress?

-– Mental health problems can cause stress.
-Some people might find that trying to manage with their day to day symptoms of their mental health then causes them to feel stressed.
+2 Mental health problems can cause stress.
+Some people might find that trying to manage their day to day symptoms of their mental health then causes them to feel stressed.

 Symptoms of Stress